Usman-Ghani-Devops/Bash-For-Devops/User_Management_Automation/Readme.md

 **Project Overview**

 Disk space exhaustion is one of the most common causes of production outages.
---> When disk usage reaches critical levels:
+When disk usage reaches critical levels:
---> Applications fail to write logs
+Applications fail to write logs.
---> Databases may crash
+Databases may crash.
---> Services may stop unexpectedly
+Services may stop unexpectedly.
---> System performance degrades
+System performance degrades.
---> Server may become completely unresponsive
+Server may become completely unresponsive.
 This project provides a lightweight Bash-based disk monitoring solution that checks disk usage and generates a warning when usage exceeds a defined threshold.

 **Objective**